Trading Card Spotlight - Mike Iarossi

 Who is your favorite video game character and what makes that character special?

 Hero.
 It's the name of the long bar in Tetris.
 In the original NES Tetris manual, they had names for each piece.
 Who doesn't love when Hero appears, and you can get your Tetris.
-On the flip side of that Cleveland Z is a dick.
+On the flip side of that Cleveland Z is a jerk.

 What springs to mind when you hear the term ‘video games’?